 I've written here before about Bryan Alexander and his outstanding Future Trends in Technology and Education newsletter, which I've considered essential and vital reading since 2013.
-Bryan is one of the most exciting and influential voices in that place where the worlds of education and technology and today and tomorrow intersect.
+Bryan continually strives to give voice to thought leaders and share information in that place where the worlds of education and technology and today and tomorrow intersect.

 Shindig: A Next-Level Video Conferencing Platform